sidharthpatel/sidharthpatel/README.md

 ### Hi!
 Welcome to my GitHub 👋
 ### I'm Siddharth!
-Pleased to meet you 🤝 You can call me Zed if you'd like 😄
+Pleased to meet you 🤝, but you can call me Zed 😄

-- 👜 2022 graduate; Been employed with Freddie Mac since two years.
+- 👜 2022 graduate; Been employed with Freddie Mac since three years.
-- 🌱 I’m currently learning **MEAN Stack**.
-I am always improving my portfolio using **Angular**.
+- 🌱 I’m currently learning **Machine Learning** at Georgia Tech.
+I am always improving my portfolio using **React**.
 <!-- - :atom: I'm planning to dedicate my near future to learning. -->
 - ⚡ Fun fact: I dislike chocolate 🍫
 - 💬 Ask me about ... anything!